Visiting Gunns Plains Caves in North West Tasmania

 The farmland surrounding Gunns Plains Caves

-In my experience, caves are usually located in rocky or karst landscapes, like the Jenolan caves in Sydney’s Blue Mountains or Hastings caves in the Tasmanian southern forest.
+In my experience, caves are usually located in rocky or karst landscapes, like the Jenolan caves in Sydney’s Blue Mountains or the Hastings caves in the Tasmanian southern forest.
 We couldn’t figure out where the Gunns Plains Caves would be hiding in the open farmland.

 Thankfully, the signage is quite good and we found the caves car park without any trouble.
-And this is when we realized why we couldn’t see any signs of the caves – they are concealed underground.
+And this is when we realised why we couldn’t see any signs of the caves – they are concealed underground.

 Entrance to Gunns Plains Caves